 This competition is open to any woman over the age of 18 who’s writing a novel.
 They welcome entries that are literary fiction or genre fiction, and are open to novels written for a young adult audience or even children’s literature, as long as they aren’t picture books.

-The great thing about entering this competition is that you’re not just in with a chance to win the grand prize, you receive a valuable half-hour one-to-one consultation with competition sponsors PFD (subject to not already having an agent) if you make the shortlist!
+The great thing about entering this fiction contest is that you’re not just in with a chance to win the grand prize, you receive a valuable half-hour one-to-one consultation with competition sponsors PFD (subject to not already having an agent) if you make the shortlist!
 During the consultation, professional agents will give editorial feedback and discuss the marketability of the work you’ve submitted.
 In addition, the winner receives £1,500 in prize money.

 To be considered, you need to pay the £12 entry fee (although there is a low-income option) and submit the first 40–50 pages of your novel along with a synopsis (3–5 pages long).
 Your novel need not be completed at the time of submission.
-However, here it does need to be entirely unpublished: having posted even one chapter on a public blog, for example, disqualifies you.
+However, here it does need to be entirely unpublished work: having posted even one chapter on a public blog, for example, disqualifies you.

 The college also has other writing awards including an environmental essay contest, although several of the awards are only for students enrolled on courses at the college.